 There are a number of factors that play into how fast a person can run a mile:

-- age group – without consistent training our fast twitch decreases with age
+- age group – without consistent training, our pace per mile decreases with age

 - external factors: weather conditions, altitude, and terrain

-Determining the time it takes an average runner to run a mile is tricky since there’s not a database with all of those times somewhere.
+Determining the time it takes an average runner to run a mile is tricky since there’s no database with all of those times somewhere.
 We can look at data from sources like Strava or Garmin, but those aren’t necessarily comprehensive.

 On average, it takes a beginner runner around 10 to 12 minutes to complete a mile.
 As you get more experienced and improve your fitness level, you can expect to run a mile in 8 to 10 minutes.
 Elite runners can run a mile in under 4 minutes.